vianneyyovo/vianneyyovo/README.md

-Vianney is a passionate Software Engineer and Data Engineer from Togo, transitioning from a background in agronomy to the dynamic field of tech and data engineering.
+Vianney is a passionate Software Engineer and Data Engineer from Togo.
 He is dedicated to leveraging technology for agricultural innovation, optimizing yields through data-driven solutions and IoT.

 Currently pursuing a master’s in data engineering, he works as a developer at Pandore, a digital marketing agency specializing in creating effective online strategies for businesses.
 At Pandore, Vianney helps build solutions that improve client engagement, visibility, and growth.